We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 If your credit score is below what most lenders will consider, and you have someone willing to share responsibility, asking them to be a co-signer on your loan might be a good choice.

 Also called a co-applicant or co-borrower, this person would be responsible for repaying the loan if, for some reason, you could not.
 This reduces the risk of default for the bank, which makes them more willing to approve the loan.
-In order to improve your chances of qualifying, your co-signer should have a stable income and a fair to excellent credit score.
+To improve your chances of qualifying, your co-signer should have a stable income and a fair to excellent credit score.

 For many borrowers with poor credit, getting a co-signer with a higher credit score can be the key to approval and/or better interest rates.